emscripten-core/emsdk/README.md

 Get the following:

  * The Emscripten code, from github (git clone git://github.com/kripken/emscripten.git.
 The master branch is fine, it is guaranteed to always be stable.
 We merge to master only after all tests pass.)
- * LLVM with Clang.
-Version 3.2 is the officially supported version, others may not work.
-There are official clang binaries that include LLVM for some platforms, if yours is not there then you should get the LLVM and Clang sources and build them.
+ * Emscripten's LLVM and Clang.
+Emscripten now has an LLVM backend ("fastcomp"), which means you need to use our LLVM+Clang.
+See "Getting Fastcomp" in the [LLVM Backend](https://github.com/kripken/emscripten/wiki/LLVM-Backend) page.
+(See also notes on that link about how to disable fastcomp and use a stock version of LLVM, if you want, although that is not recommended.)
  * Node.js (0.8 or above; 0.10.17 or above to run websocket-using servers in node)
  * Python 2.7.3
  * Optionally, if you want to use Closure Compiler to minify your code as much as possible, you will also need Java.

+The [LLVM Backend](https://github.com/kripken/emscripten/wiki/LLVM-Backend) page has instructions for building Emscripten's LLVM+Clang.
+After you build it, run `emcc -v`, which should print out the version number as well as run some basic tests.

 Operating system notes: